naraharikr/master_thesis/README.md

-# Distributed Coordination over Undirected graphs using Row-stochastic weights
+# Distributed Coordination over Directed graphs using Row-stochastic weights

 This project is an ongoing part of my Master Thesis at Aalto University.
 The Master thesis is being supervised by [Themistoklis Charalambous](https://themistoklis.org/), Associate Professor, Aalto University.